 Treatment for prostate and bladder is based on many factors such as overall health, of the patient, medical history as well as several other individual issues.
 The Prostate Cancer Treatment contains radiation therapy, watchful waiting, chemotherapy, hormonal therapy or a few other combinations of therapies.
-However, the most common cure for early stage prostate cancer is surgery.
-In this treatment, the surgeon removes the whole prostate, and when require, close by lymph nodes through a small cut in the lower abdomen.
+However, the most common cure for early-stage prostate cancer is surgery.
+In this treatment, the surgeon removes the whole prostate, and when required, close by lymph nodes through a small cut in the lower abdomen.

-We at at ChirayuSuperspeciality Hospital provide best treatment for prostate and bladder patients.
+We at ChirayuSuperspeciality Hospital provide the best treatment for prostate and bladder patients.
 We use different types of prostate laser surgery, including:

-Holmium laser enucleation of the prostate (HoLEP): It this surgery our surgeon uses a laser to cut and remove the excess prostat tissue that is blocking the urethra.
+Holmium laser enucleation of the prostate (HoLEP): It this surgery our surgeon uses a laser to cut and remove the excess prostate tissue that is blocking the urethra.

 If you have one, two or more of these issues, then you may have a prostate problem:

 - Slow Urine Stream Once Started